 DefinitionPolymyositis is a rare disease of the muscles.
 It usually affects the muscles closest to the trunk of the body.
 However, it may affect muscles anywhere in the body.
-The muscles become inflamed or swollen.
-This causes pain.
-The disease is progressive and starts slowly.
-If untreated, the muscles gradually become weaker.
-The pain in the muscles also increases.

 |Front Muscles of Trunk|

 |Copyright © Nucleus Medical Media, Inc.|